MadalinTheGrey/MaT_TitireziiZburatori/README.md

 /api/appointments/:id/files
 ```

+Allows the upload of files related to an appointment.

+- required role: client
 - body: multipart/form data containing appointment files
 - params: ":id" is the id of the appointment the files belong to
 - example:

+Send files belonging to the appointment with id 4

 ```
 /api/appointments/4/files
-Send files belonging to the appointment with id 4
 ```

 - returns: json with "message" and "files" field, the latter containing an array with the paths to the added files.